JudeWillmer/Windows-Server-2022-Lab/05 - Troubleshooting/README.md

 ## Implementation

-I intentionally entered an incorrect password multiple times while signing in as **LAB\katoch.m** until the configured **Account Lockout Policy** locked the account.
+I entered an incorrect password multiple times while signing in as **LAB\katoch.m**, causing the configured **Account Lockout Policy** to lock the domain user account.
 I then opened **Active Directory Users and Computers**, located the **Mario Katoch** user account, and unlocked it from the **Account** tab within the user properties.
-Finally, I verified that the user could successfully sign in to the **lab.local** domain using the correct password.
+After applying the changes, I signed in using the correct password and verified the successful domain authentication using the `whoami` command.

 ---